TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 10/Joshua 10.13.md

 ---

-And the sun stood still, and the moon stayed, Until the nation had avenged themselves of their enemies.
-Is not this written in the book of Jashar?
-And the sun stayed in the midst of heaven, and hasted not to go down about a whole day.
+The sun stood still, and the moon stayed, until the nation had avenged themselves of their enemies.
+Isn't this written in the book of Jashar?
+The sun stayed in the midst of the sky, and didn't hurry to go down about a whole day.